Days to Expiry — Option Selling Analyzer logo

 Every options trader eventually faces the same dilemma: your position is tested, the underlying is moving against you, and the expiration clock is ticking.
 Do you roll the position to a later date, or do you close it and take the loss?
 This decision can mean the difference between a manageable setback and a portfolio-damaging drawdown.

 The choice between rolling and closing isn't just about avoiding losses—it's about deploying capital efficiently based on your market outlook, risk tolerance, and the specific dynamics of your position.
+The framework below is based on managing hundreds of tested short-put and covered-call positions across multiple market cycles, including the 2022 rate-shock environment.
 In this guide, we'll walk through a practical decision framework to help you make this call with confidence.

 A tested position occurs when the underlying asset's price moves toward your strike, increasing the probability of assignment.
 For put sellers, this happens when the stock drops toward (or below) your strike price.
 For call sellers, it's when the stock rallies above your strike.